 leash".
 It give my dog the freedom to be without a leash while still

-giving me the ability to correct her (as I would with a leash and collar
+giving me the ability to correct him (as I would with a leash and collar

-on) in case she decides to ignore me.
+on) in case he decides to ignore me while doing off leash dog training.
 And there are many different

 types and brands of e-collars...

 You'll see many sporting dogs

 wearing e-collars - hunting and birding dogs, in particular - and they

 often have a built-in GPS, too, so their handlers can locate them while

 in the field.
 Built and designed to hold up against the elements, these